How to Fix “SSL: CERTIFICATE_VERIFY_FAILED” Error in Python?

 ssl._create_default_https_context = ssl._create_unverified_context urllib2.urlopen(“https://google.com”).read()

-Updating the SSL certificate bundle using PIP
+Updating the SSL Certificate Bundle using PIP

-We can update our SSL certificate bundle using PIP to fix this error.
-PIP is a package installer for Python that authorizes to install and handle Python packages.
 The certifi package is a Python package that provides a collection of SSL certificates.
-By installing and upgrading the certifi package, we can update our system’s SSL certificate directory and ensure that it includes the latest SSL certificates.
+By installing and upgrading the certifi package, we can update our system’s SSL certificate directory and ensure it includes the latest SSL certificates.

 To accomplish this, use the command given below: